chiragsakhuja/ChampSim/MERRY.md

-# Merging traces
+# Trace merger
-I've added the file tracer/merge_traces.cpp, which models a scheduler (currently just random scheduling) to select instructions from each of the source traces.
+The tracer merger creates a merged trace and models a scheduler to select instructions from each of the source traces.

 ## Building
+From `tracer` directory:
-g++ -std=c++14 -O3 merge_traces.cpp -omerge_traces
+`g++ -std=c++14 -O3 merge_traces.cpp -omerge_traces`

-## Running
+## Running directly (unadvised)
-merge_traces merged source [source ...]

-The source traces must be in uncompressed form, and the output trace will be produced in uncompressed form.
+`merge_traces output-trace input-trace avg-inst-length [[input-trace avg-inst-length] ...]`

-# Running ChampSim
+# ChampSim
-For some reason ChampSim crashes on uncompressed traces, even though it's supposed to support them.
-All you need to do is gzip the trace before running.

-I've modified src/main.cc to dump stats every 100000 cycles (see the commit diff).
-You can build and run like normal, and the stats are dumped in the text file alongside other output.
-You can extract the stats into a csv like so:
+I've modified Champsim to include an "SMT Count", which defines how many threads can be interleaved on a single core.
+To do so, I added a parameter to the default build script.

+## Building
+To build a version for the N-thread stat comparison script (run_interleave.sh), run the following commands, which builds 1-to-N-thread versions of Champsim.
 ```
-awk '/^stat,/ { print($0); }' $result.txt | cut -d','  -f2- > $result.csv
+./build_champsim.sh perceptron no no no no lru 1 1
+./build_champsim.sh perceptron no no no no lru 1 N
 ```

+## Running an experiment with run_interleave.sh
+I've provided a script, `run_interleave.sh` that runs a comparison experiment with N traces (where Champsim must be built for each value 1..N).
+The script runs each source trace independently on the 1-thread build of Champsim and then runs an interleaved trace on the N-thread build.
+It also extracts the temporal stats into a CSV file for each of the runs.
+An example run is as follows:

+`$PWD/run_interleave.sh example 1000000 100000000 100000 mcf_250B 50000 libquantum_1210B 10000`

+The results of this run will be produced in `results/example`.

+# Jupyter Notebook
-I've also included a Jupyter notebook, analyze.ipynb, to visualize the temporal stats.
+I've provided a Jupyter notebook, analyze.ipynb, to visualize the comparison.